xitter/dynamo-store/README.md

-# dynamo-store
+# py-jstore

-Python Library for using aws dynamodb as a key('id'') value store.
+Python Library for using aws dynamodb as a json store.

 ##Operation: